-Floating boat dock with slip, four pilings, and gangway: \$218 per year, with an annual Consumer Price Index adjustment.
+Uncovered floating boat dock, one piling, two-pile dolphin, and gangway: \$172 per year, with an annual Consumer Price Index adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.